Loudness prep for the drop, not the average.

 Pro-L 2 or LoudMax for limiter mode

 Limiter-assisted processing requires either FabFilter Pro-L 2 (VST3) or LoudMax (free).
-Clean gain and full analysis work without it.
+Analysis and clean-gain render work without a limiter plugin.

 UI still evolving